...

 The most beautiful lake in the Italian Alps: the Lago di Brais

-Lago Limides can be easily reached from the car park in Passo Falzarego, which is also the starting point for the climb up Mount Lagazuoi.
-This lake is especially beautiful in spring when there is plenty of water.
+Lago Limides is easily reached from the car park at Passo Falzarego, which also serves as the starting point for the climb up Mount Lagazuoi.
+This lake is particularly beautiful in spring when it is full of water, creating a serene and reflective surface that mirrors the stunning Alpine peaks.

 Lago Limides in Italy.